• Skip to primary navigation

 Stovetop Popcorn

-Old-fashioned stovetop popcorn lightly buttered and salted.
+Old-fashioned stovetop popcorn lightly buttered and salted, cooked right on the stovetop.

 • Author: Julie Andrews